Celebrating the Earth

 Earth Day isn’t just a day, it’s an idea.
 Everyone at every age has the power to effect change.
 You can leave the world a better place than you found it!

-Learn from Temple University and Ambler Arboretum experts while also exploring dozens of event partners and content contributors who are on the front lines of protecting and preserving our planet.
+Learn from Temple University, Ambler Arboretum and Temple Ambler Field Station experts while also exploring dozens of event partners and content contributors who are on the front lines of protecting and preserving our planet.

 Celebrating in 2021